samitag/Battleship/README.txt

   BattleshipTest.java contains JUnit tests for my functions in Battleship.java.

-- Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?
-  I had some trouble implementing the undo feature, especially keeping organized when the player and computer moves should be updated.
-It was also tricky with file i/o, as I had to write/read my LinkedList to make the moves

-- Evaluate your design.
-Is there a good separation of functionality?
-How well is private state encapsulated?
-What would you refactor, if given the chance?

-  I think there is a good separation of functionality between the model and the GUI and all of my variables in my model have getters and setters when appropriate.
-If I could refactor, I would like to improve how my computer makes moves.
-I had some ideas for how to make the computer search the board more effectively (to inform its next moves when it makes a hit), but I did not have the time to implement.

 ========================
 =: External Resources :=
 ========================

-- Cite any external resources (images, tutorials, etc.) that you may have used while implementing your game. https://docs.oracle.com/javase/tutorial/index.html for learning the timers and the windows displaying the messages.
+    https://docs.oracle.com/javase/tutorial/index.html for learning the timers and the windows displaying the messages.